airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

         "obsAttributes": ["OBS_STATUS"]
     }

-We see that, for the first series, the dimension is 0:
+We see that, for the first series, we get the value 0:

     "dimensions": [0]

-From the packaging information, we know that the dimension for this series is CURRENCY.
+From the packaging information, we know that the identifier of the dimension for this series is CURRENCY.

     "seriesDimensions": ["CURRENCY"]

-We can now find the CURRENCY component in collection of components available below the structure field available in the metadata object:
+We can now find the CURRENCY component in the collection of components available below the structure field available in the metadata object:

     {